hassaanbinaslam/myblog_fastai_archived/_posts/2022-08-10-sagemaker-fastai-classifier.md

 ---
 keywords: fastai
 description: This is a practice notebook using the fastai library to build a simple image classifier for cricket, tennis, basketball, and soccer.
-title: Train a Simple Image Classifier using Fastai (Deep Dive Approach)
+title: Train an Image Classifier using Fastai (Deep Dive Analysis)
 toc: true
 badges: true
 comments: true